zompi2/UE4EnhancedCodeFlow/README.md

 [Back to top](#table-of-content)

 ## **LEGACY VERSIONS**

+Version `3.1.1` was the last one that had an example project implemented in UE4.
+Next versions' example projects require UE5 to run.
+Version `3.1.1` can be found on a separate branch here: **[Legacy-3.1.1](https://github.com/zompi2/UE4EnhancedCodeFlow/tree/Legacy-3.1.1)**

 Version `3.0.0` will probably break code and Blueprint nodes from previous version.
 Update with caution!
 Version `2.1.2` can be found on a separate branch here: **[Legacy-2.1](https://github.com/zompi2/UE4EnhancedCodeFlow/tree/Legacy-2.1)**